YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACP/Scenario01/README.md

 This chapter will lead you in the management of snapshots with a simple lightweight container BusyBox.

+**In-place snapshot restore can only be achieved by following these requirements**:
+- the PVC must be disconnected to its POD for the restore to succeed
+- only the newest CSI Snapshot can be restored

 You can find a shell script in this directory _scenario06_busybox_pull_images.sh_ to pull images utilized in this scenario if needed.
 It uses 2 **optional** parameters, your Docker Hub login & password:

 ```bash